manassaloi/manassaloi.github.io/pow.md

 - GoCorp = Gojek's suite of B2B products.
   - GoCar Comfort in Vietnam.
   - GoRide Comfort in Vietnam.
+  - Self serve booking at airports.
+  - Concierge booking at airports.
+  - Dynamic services on estimate screen.
+  - Zalopay payment integration in Vietnam.
+  - GoCar XL and GoCar Comfort at airports.

 - **June 2023 - November 2023**
 - Head of Product, Ride hailing products & GoSend.
 They just gave me a fancier title.
 I have been doing the same thing for 2 years now.